Sunset-Flock/Timberdoodle/README.md

 1. a compute shader goes over all mesh instances
     - culls meshes (described later)
     - enqueues the surviving meshes meshlets into a "work expansion" buffer
-2. a indirect compute shader goes over all surviving meshlets using the "work expansion" buffer
+2. a indirect compute shader dispatch goes over all surviving meshlets using the "work expansion" buffer
     - culls meshlets
     - writes surviving meshlets into a meshlet instance buffer
 3. a indirect mesh shader dispatch goes over all meshlet instances and draws them.